 “ Top tutor highly recommended ”

-If you wish to join Module Two of the Arabic short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Arabic Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.